xapi-project/xen-api/README.md

 ## Location of Profiling Data

 By default, an instrumented binary writes to `$CWD/bisect*.out`.
-In the case of xenopsd in producion, this would be `/`.
+In the case of xenopsd in producition, this would be `/`.
 To avoid writing to `/` and to avoid several services writing to the same place, start xenopsd binaries with an evironment variable pointing to a better place: